infoqualitylab/website/projects/confidence-in-research-synthesis/index.md

 ### Oral Presentations
 Yuanxi Fu.
 (2022, Oct).
 What can we learn from a network of scientific evidence? iSchool Colloquium, University of Illinois at Urbana-Champaign

+Johan Krause.
+(2022 October 25).
+Analyzing and transforming OpenAlex: a large-scale knowledge graph of scholarly publications. iSchool Colloquium, University of Illinois at Urbana-Champaign

+Johan Krause.
+(2022 December 15).
+Final presentation of the Master's thesis.
+Institute of Applied Informatics and Formal Description Methods, Karlsruhe Institute of Technology, Germany

+Prathamesh Patil.
+(2023 April 19).
+The importance of schema design.
+Lightning talk presented at the iSchool Student Showcase, University of Illinois at Urbana Champaign, Urbana-Champaign, Illinois

+Zhiheng Ye.
+(2023 April 19).
+Computable bibliography: using data analysis and data visualization to characterize a bibliography.
+Lightning talk presented at the iSchool Student Showcase, University of Illinois at Urbana Champaign, Urbana-Champaign, Illinois

+Yuanxi Fu.
+(2023, Jul).
+Exploring Evidence Selection with the Inclusion Network.
+Networks in Science of Science, NetSci2023

+Jodi Schneider.
+(2023, Jul).
+How do empirical biomedical research articles argue?
+Examining the layers of rhetorical, domain-specific, and citation-based argumentation.
+International Society for the Study of Argumentation conference

+Ishita Sarraf.
+(2023 July 26).
+Text mining scholarly publications using APIs.
+Presented at Illinois Summer Research Program Alliance STEM Career Exploration and Symposium, University of Illinois at Urbana Champaign. https://hdl.handle.net/2142/120049

 ### Poster Presentations
 Zhonghe Wan, Yuanxi Fu & Jodi Schneider.
 Using Citation Redistribution to Estimate Unbiased Expected Citation Count from a Biased Citation Network.
 Poster presented at the iSchool Research Showcase, University of Illinois at Urbana Champaign, October 27, 2021. [http://hdl.handle.net/2142/112794](http://hdl.handle.net/2142/112794)